ethan-ac/ORCASat-TTC-SDR-ground-station/USER_GUIDE.md

 ## Introduction

 This user guide aims to provide users with all of the information needed to run the GNU Radio ground station flowgraph.
 This guide assumes the user has some previous experience with GNU Radio Companion (GRC), the OpenLST Vagrant VM, and Linux command terminals.

 All of the install processes were tested using a fresh install of Ubuntu 20.04 LTS.

+All commands assume the user is starting in an terminal located at the home directory, unless specified otherwise.

 Some basic tutorials for [GNU Radio](https://wiki.gnuradio.org/index.php/Tutorials) and for [SmartRF](https://docs.google.com/document/d/1G3ylXkDHwij8BFPAL0hM6Qb654eDDwRR_HyqPuTKsdM/edit?usp=sharing), or on slides 14-15, 24-27 [here](https://docs.google.com/presentation/d/145syBke3wD0GXqM9OnpUmSf0r15e0uf7wZKPRpoonRI/edit?usp=sharing).